Find Help Now for Your Addiction to Methamphetamine at Orlando Men’s Rehab Center

-At Orlando Men’s Rehab Center, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
+At Orlando Men’s Rehab, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
 Please take a moment to look over this article, and contact us for more information about our program.

 Methamphetamine is a highly addictive and illegal psychostimulant drug that is similar to amphetamine.
 It increases the levels of naturally occurring dopamine and norepinephrine in the brain.
 Street names for this drug include chalk, crank, ice, crystal, meth, and speed.

 Discovered in the late 19th century, amphetamine was first used as a nasal decongestant and a respiratory stimulator.
 During World War 2, methamphetamine — similar in structure to amphetamine — was used to keep military personnel alert and to improve endurance and mood.

 In time, it became clear that methamphetamine was dangerously addictive.
 In the 1970s, the drug was added to the schedule II list of controlled substances.
 Methamphetamine is illegal except when it is prescribed by a physician for a very limited number of medical conditions.

 Methamphetamine is easy to produce and it is a potent drug, so it remains a serious drug of abuse.
 Long-term use is associated with devastating effects on the user and society.